 - The tree located on cemetery or golf course

-- The tree is threatening public health and safety where removal ASAP is encouraged
+- The tree is threatening public health and safety where immediate removal is encouraged

 - The tree is removed as part of normal farming practice and operations by a registered farming business